epsilonhalbe/Talks/20151021-LH-Func/Readme.md

 ## Object Orientation

-In your favourite OO language you see quite often constructs like
+In your average OO language you see quite often constructs like

 ```
 if (obj == null) {